Aircraft General Knowledge (AGK)

 These problems can be solved by using fuel injection.
 This system, which is available in modern aircrafts, has an injection in every cylinder controlled by a fuel control unit in between.

-Just like the older carburation system we have a throttle valve, controlling how much fuel is pushed to the engine.
-This fuel now reaches the fuel control unit which equally distributes the available fuel onto the cylinders using the fuel divider.
+Just like the older carburation system we have a throttle valve, controlling the airflow into the engine.
+The fuel control unit meters the correct amount of fuel and sends it to the fuel divider and injectors.
 Most gasoline-based engine will inject the fuel continuously, not only when busy in the intake stage.

 Fuel injection systems are always equipped with two possible ways of pumping fuel, which can be mechanical, using gravity or electrical.
 In the fuel manifold the fuel flow is measured, just like described in the disgram above.